RoaLogic/RV12/DATASHEET.md

 The `marched` CSR is an XLEN-bit read-only register encoding the base microarchitecture of the hart.
 For the RV12 CPU this is defined as:

+The Architecture ID for the RV12 CPU is defined as 0x12.

 Note: Open-source project architecture IDs are allocated globally by the RISC-V Foundation, and have non-zero architecture IDs with a zero most-significant-bit (MSB).
 Commercial architecture IDs are allocated by each commercial vendor independently and have the MSB set.

 #### Implementation ID Register (`mimpid`)

-The `mimpid` read-only register provides hardware version information for the CPU.
-In the Roa Logic implementation, the 2 least significant bytes encode the major and minor code revisions.
+`mimpid` is an XLEN-sized read-only register provides hardware version information for the CPU.

+The contents of `mimpid` are defined by the supplier/developer of the CPU core.
+In the Roa Logic implementation, this register is used to define the User and Privilege specifications supported by the CPU; the 2 most signficant bytes encoding the Privilege Specification, the 2 least significant bytes encoding the User Specification, as follows:

-The `mimpid` register is an XLEN size register, but the RV12 only implements the lower 32 bits.
-For an RV64 implementation the MSBs are zero extended.
+`mimpid` = {REVPRV\_MAJOR,REVPRV\_MINOR,REVUSR\_MAJOR,REVUSR\_MINOR}

+The RV12 supports Privileged Specification v1.10 and User Specification v2.2, and is therefore predefined as:

+`mimpid` = {1,10,2,2} = 0x1A22

 #### Hardware Thread ID Register (`mhartid`)